UNRIC Library Backgrounder: Youth – Selected Online Resources

 Youth2030, the first-ever UN system-wide strategy on youth, guides joint UN action for and with young people globally.

 The official launch of Youth Strategy took place on Monday, 24th September 2018 at a High-Level Event at the United Nations in New York.
 The Strategy was presented by the UN Secretary-General António Guterres. and the Secretary-General tasked his Envoy on Youth, in conjunction with the UN system and youth themselves, to lead the development of a UN Youth Strategy.
-Today, the Youth Strategy implementation engages with 33 UN Entities and 130 UN Country Teams.
+Today, the Youth Strategy implementation engages with 55 UN Entities and 132 UN Country Teams.

-Young Leaders for Sustainable Development Goals
+Young Leaders for the SDGs

 The Youth Advisory Group on Climate Change